Design/configuration/validation/testing teams, in collaboration with Cerner and subject matter experts from VCH, PHSA and PHC, are responsible for:

 - This team is made up of lab technologists, support staff and information technology professionals from across VCH, PHSA and PHC.
 The Lab team is responsible for establishing the orders and results criteria for laboratory tests requested in the future-state system.
 This involves designing seamlessly integrated laboratory processes and workflows across the care continuum.
 This work will help ensure that providers and clinicians can submit lab orders with ease and receive accurate and timely results to enhance overall patient care.

 - The Maternity team is made up of clinical analysts and application analysts from VCH, PHSA and PHC as well as Cerner consultants.
 The team is responsible for designing the content of the clinical information system for the entire maternity continuum.
 This includes antepartum, intrapartum, postpartum and newborn care.
-We will be implementing PowerChart Maternity and FetaLink applications, with tracking boards and centralized fetal monitoring.
-In addition to designing the maternity content, we are responsible for NICU content.
+They will be implementing PowerChart Maternity and FetaLink applications, with tracking boards and centralized fetal monitoring.
+In addition to designing the maternity content, they are also responsible for NICU content.

 - Medical Imaging